sportngin/active_zuora/README.md

 Version 1 can be found at https://github.com/sportngin/active_zuora_v1

 ## Thread Safety

-2.0.X versions of Active Zuora are not thread safe.
-They depend on a version of [Savon](https://github.com/savonrb/savon) that is [does not work with threads](https://github.com/savonrb/savon/issues/259).
+2.2.X versions of Active Zuora should be thread safe.
+They depend on a newer version of [Savon](https://github.com/savonrb/savon) that does work with threads, unlike the 2.0.X version, which [does not work with threads](https://github.com/savonrb/savon/issues/259).
+* Please note that this has not yet been fully tested!

+## Zuora WSDL Version

+Several changes were made with WSDL version 46, which depreciated some items and changed some queries and logic.
+Version 2.2.X attempts to do an initial pass to make it valid for WSDL 46, but will break earlier versions.
+A second pass will be required to gracefully handle different WSDL versioning and how they are handled.

+Known changes:
+* ProductRatePlanChargeTier.Active: This has been depreciated and commented out of the rspec tests.
+* ProductRatePlan.ActiveCurrencies: This can no longer be queried with anything other than just the Id.
+Currently Relation.select_statement has been modified to exclude ActiveCurrencies from the query string.
+Further work will be needed to cleanly handle both earlier versions of the WSDL as well as querying for the ActiveCurrencies for thr ProductRatePlan.

 ## Configuration